-Your vehicle comes with the autolock feature disabled; there are two methods to enable/disable this feature:
+Your vehicle comes with the autolock feature disabled; there are three methods to enable/disable this feature:

 - Through your authorized dealer, or - by using a power door unlock/lock procedure, or - by using the instrument cluster message center (if equipped).
-Refer to Message center in the Driver Controls chapter, or by using the instrument cluster message center (if equipped).
+Refer to Message center in the Instrument Cluster chapter.